 - Allowing retailers to make a separate shipment from different warehouses for one order with multiple items

 - Generating up-to-date inventory reports

 Grouping multiple sources and defining the relationship between sources and web stores are done with a new concept called ‘stocks’.
 Additionally, we have a new term – salable quantity.
-It is in fact the total sum of the stocks, which updates immediately when a sale is processed.
-Also, we have source selection algorithms, to deduct the source of a product right after a shipment is created.
+It is the total sum of the stocks, which updates immediately when a sale is processed.
+Also, we have source selection algorithms to deduct the source of a product right after a shipment is created.

 Things To Know About Multi-Source Inventory

 A source is a place where the product is located, which is a primary element of inventory.
 It can be a physical location such as a warehouse, brick-and-mortar stores, or distribution centers of a product.
 In an eCommerce store, the source is added and then retailers can set the quantity of the available products per any single source.